grip-on-software/monetdb-import/Database_structure.md

     -   **version_id** - INT: Subversion revision number.
     -   **developer** - VARCHAR(64): Developer or quality lead that made the change.
     -   **message** - TEXT: Commit message describing the change.
+This is the empty string if the message is not provided or NULL if it could not be obtained.
     -   **commit_date** - TIMESTAMP: Time at which the target change took place.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which the target norms were changed, based on date intervals.
-        If the commit date is not matched to a sprint, then this is 0.
+        If the commit date is not matched to a sprint, then this is 0 or NULL.
 In the case of overlapping sprints, the latest sprint that still contains the commit is used.
     -   **encryption** - INT(row encryption)